Skip to content

 • --root-path <str> - Set the ASGI root_path for applications submounted below a given URL path.

-• --proxy-headers / --no-proxy-headers - Enable/Disable X-Forwarded-Proto, X-Forwarded-For, X-Forwarded-Port to populate remote address info.
+• --proxy-headers / --no-proxy-headers - Enable/Disable X-Forwarded-Proto, X-Forwarded-For to populate remote address info.
 Defaults to enabled, but is restricted to only trusting connecting IPs in the forwarded-allow-ips configuration.

-• --forwarded-allow-ips Comma separated list of IPs to trust with proxy headers.
+• --forwarded-allow-ips Comma separated list of IP Addresses, IP Networks, or literals (e.g. UNIX Socket path) to trust with proxy headers.
 Defaults to the $FORWARDED_ALLOW_IPS environment variable if available, or '127.0.0.1'.
-A wildcard '*' means always trust.
+The literal '*' means trust everything.

 • --server-header / --no-server-header - Enable/Disable default Server header.